modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-2.md

 	MLA style: John O'Keefe – Facts.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 16 Mar 2023. <https://www.nobelprize.org/prizes/medicine/2014/okeefe/facts/>

-	Nobel Lecture: *Spatial Cells in the Hippocampal Formation.*
+	NOBEL LECTURE: *Spatial Cells in the Hippocampal Formation.*

 	- Introduction
 	- What about the other cell types required by the theory?